johannesschrott/minimalist-beamer-theme/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is based on the [Jacquenetta Beamer Theme from Samuel Machajm](https://github.com/smanchajm/Jacquenetta-beamer-theme), which is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-You are free to use, adapt, and redistribute this theme — including for commercial purposes — as long as you credit the original author and share any modifications under the same license.

-2026 Samuel Manchajm
+The source files in this repository, in particular the modifications done to Jacquenetta, are licensed under the MIT License.